dcernst/PinyonsPines/course2022.md

 - Mile 200.3: Camp Verde.
 A few 24 hours options.
 - Mile 207.5: Dollar General.
 - Mile 208.4: Clear Creek Campground is located about a mile off route.
 Continue on pavement passed the turn onto FS 618 to the turn to the campground.
 Water spigot at campground.
-- Mile 212.8: Potential water source shortly after turnin onto Oak Flats Road.
+- Mile 212.8: Potential water source shortly after turnin onto Cedar Flats Road.
 Water needs to be filtered/treated.
 - Mile 238.4: Potential water source in creek.
 Water needs to be filtered/treated.
 - Mile 240: Potential water source in creek.
 Water needs to be filtered/treated.
 - Mile 261.9: Detour to Mormon Lake Village.
 Limited services with limited hours.
 If you leave the route to access Mormon Lake Village, you need to return to the route where you left it.